 - Learning about a topic in a video format can help children understand things in a way that might be harder to visualize with just words or pictures (e.g. science experiments, historical settings, or the sound an instrument should make).

 Points to consider

-- Having children work independently can reduce the opportunity for parents to learn alongside their children.
+- Working independently can reduce the opportunity for parents to learn alongside their children;

-- Watching DVDs or videos doesn’t allow for the two-way communication with the teaching parent that children, especially younger children, benefit from.
+- Watching DVDs or videos doesn’t allow for the two-way communication with the teaching parent that children benefit from;

-- Level of technical, educational or teaching support varies.
+- Technical, educational or teaching level of support varies;

 * The Resources on this page are examples of resource options that many homeschooling parents have found helpful.
 Note that they are not created or distributed by HOMESCHOOL.TODAY.
 For your convenience we occasionally add links to helpful websites, books, etc. but these will open in a separate tab.